doubleirish/mybatis-spring-boot/captions.md

 most developers already have some basic SQL skills so it's very easy to jump into.
-The 'alias' based mapping used by MyBatis is already built-in to SQL Dynamic SQL is strightforward mapping complex relationships between tables can be built on top of SQL's existing 'JOIN' feature.
+The 'alias' based mapping used by MyBatis is already built-in to SQL Dynamic SQL is straightforward mapping complex relationships between tables can be built on top of SQL's existing 'JOIN' feature.

 ### Complex Reports
 MyBatis is especially handy to use if you have a lot of predefined SQL reports that you need to get into your Java application
 Its' very easy to just paste your SQL in to an XML or annotation based mapper

 ### Debugging
-When using JPA, the generated SQL it builds for you can be hard to find
+When using JPA, the generated SQL it builds for you can be hard to find and even harder to understand.
-127	<UNT>
-and even harder to understand.
-But With mybatis you always have full visibility to the SQL used.
+But With mybatis you always have full visibility to the SQL used, because you wrote it.
-This can help avoid issues like the dreaded "N+1 selects" issue

 ###Performance
-Sometimes there are specific features of your underlying database that you need to access in order to maximize performance For example you may need to use database specifc optimizer hints or database specifc features for performance reasons
+Sometimes there are specific features of your underlying database that you need to access in order to maximize performance.

+For example you may need to use database specific optimizer hints or database specifc features for performance reasons

 ### Review